Bruce S. Foerster

 Mr. Foerster will hold the following discussion groups this academic year to give students a sense of Wall Street career tracks/paths.
-Registration for sessions will be available on this page in December, 2016.
+To request a seat in any of these sessions, complete this registration.
 These sessions are designed for prospective students from UF's undergraduate programs and for students accepted to the 2019 MSF graduating class.

 |Thursday||Time & Location||Topics|

 |3/2/2017||4:15 - 5:45

 |Organization, Structure and Evolution of the Global Investment Bank|